pascal0012/ProtoCBM/README.md

 ## Dataset
 The following chapter explains how to download and store the Training and validation data.

+Shoud you want to store the data in a different location please modify the `BASE_DIR` variable in the `config.py` file.

 ### Training Datat
 The training data can be
 curl -L -o ~/Downloads/cub2002011.zip\